Indonesia: It’s the one place I keep coming back to! There’s an adventure around every corner and it’s a backpacker’s dream destination.

 The more research I did, the more I realized just how remote Sumba was – This made me even more excited!

-All I wanted was to explore the coastline, but then I realized that the roads to get there were barely usable, there were no warungs (local restaurants), and the motorbikes on the island were ancient and not really roadworthy!
+All I wanted was to explore the coastline, but then I realized that the roads to get there were barely usable, there were no warungs (local restaurants), and the motorbikes on the island were old and not really roadworthy!

 On top of this, you need to stay in a homestay that will provide you with all meals (because you can’t get elsewhere) and they have free reign to charge what they want as there are only a handful of options available.

 Oh, and you need to pay for expensive private transfers as the local buses don’t reach the coast.
-Also, the time it takes to get from one side to the other is double than what Google maps will tell you thanks to the conditions of the roads and the size of the island.
+Also, the time it takes to get from one side to the other is double what Google maps will tell you thanks to the conditions of the roads and the size of the island.

 As a result, most tourists pre-book an all-inclusive trip to Sumba with day trips to the sights and beaches.
 They don’t backpack across the island!